AlexxTug/WebPy/README.md

 ### What This App Does

-The application processes magnetic sensor test data with 2 sweeps (down-up):
+The application processes magnetic sensor test data with 2 sweeps (down-up) + other cases:
 - Skips sheets containing "precon" in the name
 - Processes data in groups of 5 rows (2 sweeps with overlapping points)
 - Calculates offset values (Off_DU)